schooltool-project/schooltool-book/source/install.rst

    .. image:: images/uss-natty.png

+You should also search for and install "ttf-liberation" to enable generation of PDF reports.

    If all goes well, many, many small Zope components will be installed and you'll have a SchoolTool server running on http://localhost:7080 or http://127.0.0.1:7080.
 The server may take a minute or two to actually start up.

    **The login is "manager" and the default password is "schooltool".**

-   From the **Ubuntu Software Center** you should also search for and install "ttf-liberation" to enable generation of PDF reports.

 Controlling the Server
 ----------------------